moneroexamples/onion-monero-blockchain-explorer/README.md

  - no javascript, no cookies, no web analytics trackers, no images,
  - open sourced,
  - made fully in C++,
- - the only explorer showing encrypted payments ID,
+ - showing encrypted payments ID,
- - the only explorer showing ring signatures,
+ - showing ring signatures,
- - the only explorer showing transaction extra field,
+ - showing transaction extra field,
- - the only explorer showing public components of Monero addresses,
+ - showing public components of Monero addresses,
- - the only explorer that can show which outputs and mixins belong to the given Monero address and viewkey,
+ - decoding which outputs and mixins belong to the given Monero address and viewkey,
- - the only explorer that can be used to prove that you send Monero to someone,
+ - can prove that you send Monero to someone,
- - the only explorer showing detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
+ - detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
- - the only explorer showing number of amount output indices,
+ - showing number of amount output indices,
- - the only explorer supporting Monero testnet network,
+ - support Monero testnet network,
- - the only explorer providing tx checker and pusher for online pushing of transactions,
+ - tx checker and pusher for online pushing of transactions,
- - the only explorer able to estimate possible spendings based on address and viewkey,
+ - estimate possible spendings based on address and viewkey,
- - the only explorer that can provide total amount of all miner fees.
+ - can provide total amount of all miner fees.
+ - decoding encrypted payment id.

 ## Compilation on Ubuntu 16.04